- Asana is a popular tool that has task management features to automate repetitive tasks, make use of advanced reporting, and create custom workflows.

 Citrix Podio Pricing

-Citrix Podio has a free plan for up to 5 employees, and the three other plans are:
+Citrix Podio has a free plan for up to 5 employees, and the two other plans are:

 Citrix Podio Reviews

 “I love that everything is housed in 1 place.
 I like being able to send SMS msgs directly from the lead/prospect.
-Keeping track of our mailing marketing dollars is a snap with Podio.
-I love that we’re able to link it with Zapiers, so it adds appts to our calendars and pulls info from other places automatically.”
+Keeping track of our mailing marketing dollars is a snap with Podio.”

 “Doesn’t get updated as much as I’d like to.
 There are some visual changes that would make this the best CRM.”